A Tutorial on Clustering Analysis for Bayesian Graphical Models using the R packages bgms and easybgm

 Introduction

-This is a short software tutorial accompanying the paper “Stochastic Block Models for Clustering in Psychological Networks.”
-The paper introduces the Stochastic Block Model as a prior on the network structure of the ordinal Markov random field (cf., Marsman et al., in press).
-Apart from providing an elegant approach for incorporating the theoretical assumption of clustering directly into the statistical model, the approach comes with the methodological benefit of allowing researchers to infer the number of clusters in the network model given the data at hand, as well as to test hypotheses about clustering.
+This is a short software tutorial accompanying the paper “A Stochastic Block Prior for Clustering in Graphical Models”.
+The paper introduces the Stochastic Block Model as a prior on the network structure of the ordinal Markov random field (cf., Marsman et al., 2025).
+In addition to offering an approach for incorporating the theoretical assumption of clustering directly into the statistical model, the method provides a principled way to infer the number of clusters in the network given the data, and to formally test hypotheses about clustering.

 (Huth et al., 2024).
-We will start with the package bgms
+The package easybgm

 .